Collection Development Statement

 Get started by using subject guides compiled by our librarians

 An undergraduate minor is offered in Jewish Studies.
-The Program does not award graduate degrees, though PhD students with interests in Jewish Studies may be admitted to a collaborating program (see below).
+At present, there is no major in Jewish Studies.
+The Stulman Program does not award graduate degrees directly, though PhD students with interests in Jewish Studies may be admitted to a collaborating program (see “Collaborations” below).

 Materials in Hebrew (from Biblical to Modern), Yiddish, German, French, and English are collected regularly.
 Materials in other languages that pertain to Jewish culture and civilization are collected selectively.

-Collection development in Jewish Studies is not confined to a single chronological or geographical focus, though the collection is particularly strong in the areas of Northwest Semitic philology, Rabbinics, Holocaust Studies, and Yiddish language materials (including children’s literature and various periodicals).
+Collection development in Jewish Studies is not confined to a single chronological or geographical focus, though the collection is particularly strong in Northwest Semitic philology, the Haskalah, early Zionism, Rabbinics, Holocaust Studies, Yiddish language and literature, and Baltimore Jewish history.

 Mackenzie S. Zalin, PhD, MSLS